Article VIII, Section 5

 For the fiscal sector, the prescribed comprehensive statistical framework covers the general (central plus state or provincial and local) government or the public sector, depending on which coverage is the focus of policy and analysis in a particular country.
 As more frequent and timely tracking indicators of fiscal stance, central government indicators are prescribed.
 Data for government debt are prescribed in terms of central government debt.

-For the financial sector, the prescribed comprehensive statistical framework is the analytical accounts of the banking system.
-Data should cover all units of the system that are included in principal national measures of money aggregates (such as M2 or M3).
-The data category prescribed to track banking system data on a more timely basis is the central bank analytical accounts.
+For the financial sector, the prescribed comprehensive statistical framework is the depository corporations survey (DCS).
+The DCS is to cover all depository corporations, which include the central bank and all other depository corporations (ODCs).
+The ODCs, in turn, are to cover resident financial corporations and quasicorporations that mainly engage in financial intermediation and that issue liabilities included in the national definition of money.
+The data category prescribed to track banking system data on a more timely basis is the central bank survey.
 Interest rates should include rates on short- and long-term government securities as appropriate to the country.

 For the external sector, balance of payments data are the prescribed comprehensive statistical framework.
-On a more frequent and timely basis, international reserves, reserve liabilities and related items, and merchandise trade are called for as tracking categories.
-Dissemination of monthly total official reserve assets within one week is prescribed, and the dissemination of most reserves-related data required in Table 2 is prescribed with monthly periodicity and timeliness, with weekly periodicity and timeliness encouraged.
-Countries that wish to have their data on reserves and related items included in the Fund’s database and re-disseminated over the Fund’s external web site should report such data in the format of Table 3 [Ed.
-Note: Table 3 is not included in this volume].
-With respect to the international investment position, annual data (encompassing components consistent with the IMF Balance of Payments Manual (5th Ed.)) are to be disseminated within two-three quarters of the end of the reference year, with quarterly periodicity and timeliness encouraged.
+On a more frequent and timely basis, official reserve assets, data on international reserves and foreign currency liquidity, and merchandise trade are called for as tracking categories.
+The dissemination of monthly official reserve assets (total and key components covering foreign currency reserves, IMF reserve position, SDRs, gold, and other reserve assets) within one week is prescribed.
+The dissemination of the data template on international reserves and foreign currency liquidity, as shown in the attached Table 2, is prescribed with monthly periodicity and timeliness; weekly periodicity and timeliness are encouraged.
+Countries that wish to have their data on international reserves and foreign currency liquidity included in the Fund’s database and re-disseminated over the Fund’s external web site should report such data in the format of Table 2.
+With respect to the international investment position, annual data (encompassing components consistent with the IMF Balance of Payments Manual, fifth edition) are to be disseminated within three quarters after the end of the reference year; quarterly periodicity and timeliness are encouraged.
 Exchange rates should be disseminated on a daily basis, as should forward exchange rates (three- and six-month rates) on an “as relevant” basis if a robust forward market exists.
-There is also a separate data category for external debt, with data covering four sector categories: (1) the general government, (2) the monetary authorities, (3) the banking sector, and (4) all other sectors.
+There is also a separate data category for external debt, with data covering four sectors: (1) the general government, (2) the monetary authorities, (3) the banking sector, and (4) all other sectors.
 These data are to be disseminated with quarterly periodicity and timeliness.
-Data should also be broken down by maturity—short and long-term—on an original maturity basis and by instrument, as set out in the IMF Balance of Payments Manual (5th Ed.).
-In addition, the SDDS encourages the dissemination of supplementary information on future debt service payments, in which the principal and interest components are separately identified, twice yearly for the first four quarters and the following two semesters ahead, with a lag of one quarter.
-The data should also be broken down into sectors—general government, monetary authorities, the banking sector, and other sectors.
-Finally, the dissemination of a domestic/foreign currency breakdown of external debt with quarterly periodicity and timeliness is encouraged.
+Data should also be disaggregated by maturity—short and long term—on an original maturity basis and by instrument, as set out in the attached Table 3 and the IMF Balance of Payments Manual, fifth edition.1 In addition, the SDDS encourages the dissemination of supplementary information on future debt service payments, in which the principal and interest components are separately identified, twice yearly for the first four quarters and the following two semesters ahead, with a lag of one quarter.
+The data should also be disaggregated by sector—general government, monetary authorities, the banking sector, and other sectors.
+Finally, the dissemination of external debt data disaggregated by currency (domestic and foreign) with quarterly periodicity and timeliness is encouraged.